ProTechEx/vgpu-proxmox/README.md

 This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.

 ## Important notes before starting
-- This tutorial assumes you are using a clean install of Proxmox VE 7.4.
+- This tutorial assumes you are using a clean install of Proxmox VE 8.0.
-- Do **NOT** use the opt-in 6.x linux kernel, use the standard 5.15 that proxmox has by default
+- If you are using Proxmox VE 8.0, you **MUST** use 16.x drivers.
+Older versions only work with pve 7
 - If you tried GPU-passthrough before, you absolutely **MUST** revert all of the steps you did to set that up.
 - If you only have one GPU in your system with no iGPU, your local monitor will **NOT** give you any output anymore after the system boots up.
 Use SSH or a serial connection if you want terminal access to your machine.
 - Most of the steps can be applied to other linux distributions, however I'm only covering Proxmox VE here.
-- You **HAVE TO** use a supported linux kernel version.
-Something in the range of 5.14 up to 6.0 should work.
-Newer kernels like 6.1 or 6.2 do **NOT** work at this point in time.

 > ## Are you upgrading from a previous version of this guide?
 >